cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 {{< hint info >}}
 Do not attempt to mix operations with two different crypto envelopes.
-It won't work and you will get decryption errors.
+It won't work, and you will get decryption errors.

-And remember that these AcraStruct/AcraBlock are the same ones AcraServer can use.
+Note that these AcraStruct/AcraBlock are the same ones AcraServer can use.
-You can, for example, encrypt something into AcraStruct with AcraTranslator, store it in database, and then AcraServer will be able to transparently decrypt it.
+You can, for example, encrypt something into AcraStruct with AcraTranslator, store it in a database, and then AcraServer will be able to transparently decrypt it.
-Or use transparent encryption via AcraServer, then read it manually directly from database, and ask AcraTranslator to decrypt it.
+Or use transparent encryption via AcraServer, then manually read it directly from a database, and ask AcraTranslator to decrypt it.
 {{< /hint >}}